bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 And I was thinking, well, you're public anyway, it's fine.
 But it turns out, of course, that leaking that one piece of information then often leads to a lot of other information that you did not intend to be leaked, particularly about unannounced channels, which we've recently had improvements on, right, with with SCID aliases, we're no longer leaking those, but indirectly you can now start to tell what's happening with private channels, which was, or unannounced channels, which was never the intention.

-Adam Jonas: 00:31:04
+Mark Erhardt: 00:31:04

-Just through taint on on-chain transactions and pedigree?
+Just through taint on-chain transactions and pedigree?

 Rusty Russell: 00:31:08